Bild

-• Support at the partner university
+• Introduction and support at the partner university

 • Exemption from tuition fees at the partner university